MarcIsak/MSLibrarian/README.md

 ### Run MSLibrarian

-To run MSLibrarian from your library folder, you simply run
+To run MSLibrarian from your library folder, you simply run:

 ```
 library(MSLibrarian)